 Make an inventory list

 Make an inventory list of all your belongings before relocating cross country for a career.
 You want to make sure that you listed all the belongings you’re going to trust to your movers.
-Make copies of the list, and give one to your Homegrown Moving Company Colorado, and keep the other one to yourself.
+Make copies of the list, and give one to your Homegrown Moving and Storage Company Colorado, and keep the other one to yourself.

 Research your new home before moving